kotarondo/PersHA.js/docs/IO_SPECIFICATION.md

 This handler corresponds to the IOPort.prototype.syncIO/asyncIO function with a *callback* on a non-root port.
 This handler can return a value or can throw an exception which is ignored in case of IOPort.prototype.asyncIO although.

-### calling *listener* or *callback*synchronously
+### calling *listener* synchronously

-The *listener* or *callback* can be dispatched while a IOPort.prototype.syncIO is being called.
+The *listener* can be dispatched while a IOPort.prototype.syncIO is being called.
-In this case, these callbacks are synchronously dispatched in upper lands before the IOPort.prototype.syncIO returns.
+In this case, *listener* callbacks are synchronously dispatched in upper lands before the IOPort.prototype.syncIO returns.
-On the contrary, IOPort.prototype.asyncIO is never interrupted by callbacks even if the handler dispatches them synchronously on the call.
+On the contrary, IOPort.prototype.asyncIO is never interrupted by *listener* callbacks even if the handler dispatches them synchronously on the call.
-In this case, these callbacks are called afterwards in upper lands.

 Copyright (c) 2015, Kotaro Endo.